 – Jane Jacobs

 Colby has experience with several project types including educational, residential and commercial facilities.
-He is highly skilled in creating Renderings and 3D Visualizations through the use of Revit and Adobe Photoshop.
+In addition to his strong graphic design skills, he is highly skilled in creating Renderings and 3D Visualizations through the use of Revit and Adobe Photoshop.
 He’s an Embark graduate from the New Memphis Institute, Top 40 Under 40 Urban Elite Professional, member of the National Organization of Minority Architects (NOMA) and serves on the board of Directors for Leadership Preparatory Charter School (K-8).

 "I am for richness of meaning rather than clarity of meaning; for the implicit function as well as the explicit function.
 I prefer "both-and" to "either-or," black and white, and sometimes gray, to black or white.
 A valid architecture evokes many levels of meaning and combinations of focus: its space and its elements become readable and Workable in several ways at once. "

 Nikole is certified through the Construction Specifications Institute both as a Construction Document Technologist and Construction Contract Administrator.
 With 25 years of experience, she has extensive knowledge of all relevant AIA documents and processes for construction administration.

 As our project facilitator, Nikole will organize and coordinate our team’s project materials to ensure a streamlined process.
 Nikole consistently maintains project records such as Meeting Minutes, Submittals, RFIs, and Change Orders in an organized manner and distributes them for timely approvals.
 She diligently and effectively assists Project Managers and Principals in every phase from kickoff and analysis through closeout.